ns-krishnakodali/veritas-ai/veritas-server/README.md

 # Veritas AI Server

-Backend server for Veritas AI, built with FastAPI.
-It handles API requests from the Veritas chat system, manages language model interactions, user requests, and streams responses back in real time.
+Backend service for Veritas AI, built using FastAPI.
+It handles API requests from the Veritas chat app, manages language model interactions, user requests, and streams responses back in real time.

 ---